 - The cost is the special fee amount.
 The price reflects the costs and services provided for computer-administered examinations.

 Question 5: Does the certification requirement deadline change?

-- The filing deadline is the same…. the first of the month preceding the month you expect to take the exam.
+- The filing deadline is 90 days before you wish to take the exam.
 You must meet all the certification requirements by the application deadline.
 The Drinking Water Services (DWS) Operator Certification unit must still approve your application before you can schedule to take the exam.